3 massive changes you'll see as the climate careens toward tipping points

 This year marks the 29th year in a row that Greenland has lost more ice than it gained.
 In 2021, rainfall was recorded at the ice sheet's highest point, rather than snow, a sign that warmer temperatures were triggering widespread melting.

-As temperatures continue to warm, scientists say the two-mile thick ice sheet in Greenland is getting out of balance.
+As temperatures continue to warm, scientists say the 2-mile-thick ice sheet in Greenland is getting out of balance.
 Snow and ice are melting faster than they're being replaced, and as the ice melt accelerates, the process is difficult to stop.

 If that glacier melts entirely, it will add so much water to the oceans that sea levels will rise about 2 feet.
 If the entire West Antarctic ice sheet melts, scientists estimate that sea levels will rise about 12 feet.